nanoframework/nanoframework.github.io/content/contributing/cxx-coding-style.md

 LLVM.org doesn't provide a separate installer for this tool so follows a quick and dirty way of getting it.

 1. Install the Clang-Format extension.
-1. Install the LLVM package from [here](https://github.com/llvm/llvm-project/releases/).
+1. Install the LLVM package from the [LLVM releases page](https://github.com/llvm/llvm-project/releases/).
 1. Take note of the path where you choose to install it.
 1. Back in VS Code, open the settings and adjust the entry for `clang-format.executable` with the path to the executable.
 The new setting file will have a new entry with something similar to the following: